t-neumann/t-neumann.github.io/_posts/2019-08-25-AWS-pipeline.md

 ### Resource definition

-So naïvely we can directly enter the specifications of our `EC2` instance type of choice in the `awsbatch.config` file of our Nextflow workflow, since we know the `salmonWorkload` queue consists of `c5.2xlarge` instances with 16 GB memroy and 8 vCPUs each and our `salmonExcess` queue of `c5.4xlarge` instances with 32 GB memory and 16 vCPUs each.
+So naïvely we can directly enter the specifications of our `EC2` instance type of choice in the `awsbatch.config` file of our `salmon-nf` Nextflow workflow, since we know the `salmonWorkload` queue consists of `c5.2xlarge` instances with 16 GB memroy and 8 vCPUs each and our `salmonExcess` queue of `c5.4xlarge` instances with 32 GB memory and 16 vCPUs each.

 ```java
 aws.region = 'eu-central-1'